yyzhuang1991/StackedLearningWithUnaryModels/README.md

 ---
 ### Experiments on LPSC

 In our paper, we performed a 5-fold cross validation experiment over the LPSC dataset.
+All codes could be found under the `scripts/` directory.
+In brevity, the codes are organized in the following way:

+   + `scripts/UBmodel/`: contains the source codes of the unary and binary relation extraction models
+   + `scripts/meta_extraction/`: contains the source codes of the meta classifier that extracts binary relations using both the unary and binary relation extraction models
+   + `scripts/shared/`: contains some utility functions and data structures that are commonly imported in other files

 In the rest of this section, we show how to run experiments over LPSC step by step.

 #### 1. Data Preprocesseing